kitabatake/plantuml-studio-docs/README.md

-# General Usage

-I will prepare this section and some images in a few days.

 # Support status of PlantUML diagrams

 I plan to support all diagrams published in [PlantUML official site](https://plantuml.com/en/).
-Most recently, supports of the deployment diagram, and the network diagram has been released in August 19th, 2020.
+Most recently, supports of the timing diagram has been released in September 16th, 2020.

 | Diagram type        | Supported | Extension           | Original diagram type |
 | ------------- |:-:|:-------------:| :-----:|